Ricciardo savours 'shoey' after storming to sensational Chinese GP win

 He and Hamilton had a run-in in Bahrain, after which the Englishman was overheard lobbing an expletive at the young Dutchman.

-"I don't think I have to say anything here," a disgusted Vettel was heard saying over the radio in an obvious reference to the Dutchman's aggressive style.
+"I don't think I have to say anything here," a disgusted Vettel said over his radio in an obvious reference to the Dutchman's aggressive style.

+Ricciardo drove aggressively as well, taking advantage of the tyre change during the safety car to dart past Hamilton, Vettel and then Bottas in relatively short order to take a lead he would not relinquish.